AudioBible/KJV/VIDEOS.md

 Please remember to share and tell everyone!
 We need our world back!

-I don't know how to categorize the videos, but I made an attempt at it, but don't go by my judgement, I could be wrong!
+I don't know how to categorize the videos, but I made an attempt at it, but don't go by my judgement alone, I could be totally wrong or partly wrong or lying for that matter, but I try not to lie!

 ## Government